SimonSubokLee/ston-docs-son/admin/environment.kr.rst

     The number of subordinate ``<Disk>`` is not limited.

     Since disks are the most problematic equipment, it is recommended to set specific fail conditions.
-    If any disk operation is repeatedly failing for ``DiskFailCount (default: 10)`` times within ``DiskFailSec (default: 60)`` seconds, then relevant disk is excluded from the service.
+    If any disk operation is repeatedly failing for ``DiskFailCount (default: 10)`` times within ``DiskFailSec (default: 60)`` seconds, then a relevant disk is excluded from the service.
-    The status of excluded disk is set to "Invalid".
+    The status of the excluded disk is set to "Invalid".

     If all disks are excluded, the server will operate according to the ``OnCrash`` property.

     - ``hang (default)`` option will reactivate all excluded disks.
-      This option is more likely to protect origin server rather than running a normal service.
+      This option is more likely to protect the origin server rather than running a normal service.

     - ``bypass`` option bypasses all request to the origin server.
-      As soon as disks are recovered, STON reactivates caching service immediately.
+      As soon as the disks are recovered, STON reactivates the caching service immediately.

     - ``selfkill`` quits STON.

-Maximum caching capacity for all disks can be configured with ``Quota (unit: GB)`` option.
+The maximum caching capacity for all disks can be configured with a ``Quota (unit: GB)`` option.
-Even if the ``Quota`` option is not specified, LRU(Least Recently Used) algorithm automatically discards stale contents to make sure the disk is always available.
+Even if the ``Quota`` option is not specified, the LRU(Least Recently Used) algorithm automatically discards stale contents to make sure the disk is always available.

-When configuring a storage, the most important thing to consider is the number of file to keep in the storage.
+When configuring a storage, the most important thing to consider is the desired number of files to store.
-As the the number of file increases, I/O performance of the disk rapidly decreases and causes poor service quality.
+As the the number of file increases, the I/O performance of the disk rapidly decreases and causes poor service quality.
-The maximum number of file can be configured in the ``FileMaxCount (default: Disk * 2 million)`` of ``<Storage>`` tag in order to construct desired service and quality and structure.
+The maximum number of files can be configured in the ``FileMaxCount (default: Disk * 2 million)`` of the``<Storage>`` tag in order to construct the desired service, quality and structure.
-The following configuration example is caching 100 million contents with 5 disks.
+The following configuration is an example of caching 100 million contents with 5 disks.

     # server.xml - <Server>